stuartsierra/lazytest/README.md

 other, from this software.

-Probable Deprecation Notices
+Deprecation Notices
 ========================================

-Contexts, `using`, and the `given` macro have not worked out well in practice.
-They will probably be removed or substantially altered in a future version.
+Contexts, the `using` macro, and the `given` macro have not worked out well in practice.
+They will be removed or substantially altered in a future version.